PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 These notes will be attached to the particular sign in the corpus.

+- **Fingerspelled**

+Check the box if this is a fingerspelled sign.

+- **Compound**

+Check the box if this is a compound sign.

 - **Hand Dominance**

 Choose from one of the options L or R for the signer.
-Global settings for hand dominance can be specified by the user in :ref:`global_settings`.
+Global settings for hand dominance can be specified by the user in :ref:`setting_preferences`.

+sign_level_info_example.png
 **insert image of sign_level_information box: give it filled out as an example sign**